Motmot participating in hibernation research, photo by David Harring

-The DLC has two research themes, occurring on-site and in Madagascar, that are spearheaded by DLC staff scientists: hibernation and the gut microbiome.
-Other research projects are led by external researchers, including students, postdoctoral fellows, and faculty across the globe.
+The DLC has two in-house research themes, occurring on-site and in Madagascar, that are spearheaded by DLC scientists: hibernation and vertebrate paleontology.
+The DLC also facilitates research led by external researchers, including students, postdoctoral fellows, and faculty from across the globe.
 We welcome new researchers and new projects.

 All of this work has resulted in the creation and maintenance of vast quantities of data, made even more powerful when presented relationally.
 Our hope is that, by sharing these data on GBIF and encouraging other researchers and institutions to do the same, we will greatly increase the availability and accessibility of lemur-related biodiversity data.